Club Tournament Rules

 1. All fish presented for weigh-in become the property of the Summerville Bassmasters until weigh-in is completed and verified.
 Upon completion of the weigh-in, any fish not released may be distributed among the tournament participants at the discretion of the Tournament Committee.

 Rule 6.
+Tournament Hours are to be from Safe Light until 3:00, Tournaments during June, July, and August will be Safe Light until 1:00.
 All boats must depart and return to the designated launch/weigh-in site by water while engaged in the tournament.
-This provision does not apply during the annual 24-Hour tournament (if held).
-It shall be the responsibility of the Tournament Chairman to ensure that all competitors are checked in and registered in the tournament log prior to the beginning of the tournament.
+It shall be the responsibility of the Tournament Chairman to ensure that all competitors are checked in, entryfee is paid, and registered in the tournament log prior to the beginning of the tournament.

 All live-wells are subject to inspection by the Tournament Committee prior to launch.
 Competitors who miss the starting time are required to find two club members to inspect their live-wells prior to commencement of fishing or face disqualification.
 Competitors who have previously arranged a late start time with the Tournament Chairman, because of work requirements, are exempt from this requirement.